sichensong-99/Movie_Recommendation_System/README.md

 📥 Export data as CSV or JSON:

- Movie list
+- Movie list

-b.
-Movie detail (with local & TMDb reviews)
+- Movie detail (with local & TMDb reviews)

-c.
-User comments
+- User comments

-d.
-Registered users (JSON only)
+- Registered users (JSON only)

 📈 Admin dashboard with login logs and comment activity